gltdevlop/InstagramNoteIntegration/README.md

 ### How to use it ?

 ### Exe version :
+**Some antiviruses like windows defender can consider this as a false positive.
+You can check the code if you don't trust, but it's not.
+Authorize the folder you'll put your app in (because when it updates it re-downloads the exe) in your antivirus exclusion or disable it in order to work**

 Download the latest release .zip and extract it
 Create a creds.txt in the .exe folder and put your username on 1st line and password on 2nd
 Start the IGNoteIntegration.exe